paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 The idents proved extremely versatile with variations for children's programming and its teenage stand T4 continuing the theme -- slanting the bands slightly to the right and using bright and vibrant consistent colours such as blue, yellow and orange.
 All promotional material also maintained the square logo's position as seen on screen.

-{% figure class:'figure--4up', caption:'Figure 19: The use of celebrities within Channel 4's new idents tried to foster an emotional link with their audience' %}
+{% figure 4up "Figure 19: The use of celebrities within Channel 4's new idents tried to foster an emotional link with their audience" %}
 ![Channel 4 'Richard Whitely' ident, 2002](/assets/images/essays/dissertation/figure-19a.png)
 ![Channel 4 'Richard Whitely' ident, 2002](/assets/images/essays/dissertation/figure-19b.png)
 ![Channel 4 'Richard Whitely' ident, 2002](/assets/images/essays/dissertation/figure-19c.png)